 Meanwhile, Beijing’s municipal authority is determined to apply more test requirements on arrivals and recovered patients before they can enter or travel around the capital.

-The Beijing News reported that about 1,200 pupils and staff at an elementary school in Beijing’s Daxing district had been mandated to undergo, on top of the routine nasopharyngeal swab and saliva sample tests, additional serum and rectal swab tests last week after a nine-year-old boy came down with the virus.
+The Beijing News reported that about 1,200 pupils and staff at an elementary school in Beijing’s Daxing district had been ordered to undergo, on top of the routine nasopharyngeal swab and saliva sample tests, additional serum and rectal swab tests last week after a nine-year-old boy came down with the virus.

 Beijing’s municipal health authority confirmed on Wednesday that all close contacts of confirmed patients in Daxing, now flashing red as a “high-risk” area on the NHC’s map tracking nationwide infections, all had rectal swab tests.

 Li Tongceng, chief of the respiratory disease division at Beijing’s Youan Hospital, told reporters that traces of the coronavirus could still be found in excrement and rectal swab samples of asymptomatic carriers even when their upper respiratory tracts were free of the pathogen.